darka/darka-blog-src/content/posts/python-enum-comparison.md

 ...
 OPOSSUM = (auto(), AnimalClass.MAMMAL)
 {{< /highlight >}}

-This gives us the behaviour we want, where the enumberation members do not evaluate as equal, although the animal class they belong to is the same:
+This gives us the behaviour we want, where the enumeration members do not evaluate as equal, although the animal class they belong to is the same:

 {{< highlight python >}}
 >>> Animal.SQUIRREL == Animal.OPOSSUM